Romance in the Rain: Supporting cast

 The youngest daughter of Zhenhua and Xueqin.
 Mengping is the sister of Erhao and Ruping and half-sister of Yiping from her father and Erjie from her mother.
-Mengping is at first prejudiced towards Yiping like her mother, but later learned to love Yiping.
-She enjoys partying and having fun, but she is raped after a night of partying, and this causes her personality to change drastically.
-She turns more forgiving and eventually learns to accept Yiping as part of her family later after the death of her father she lived with Yiping, Wenpei, Li Fuguan, Li sao, Keyun in the Lu mansion.
-She helped take care of the orphaned children whose parents were killed or separated during the war.
+Mengping is at first prejudiced towards Yiping like her mother, but later learns to love Yiping.
+She enjoys partying and having fun, but she is raped after a night of partying and loses fertility after abortion, and this causes her personality to change drastically.
+She turns more forgiving and eventually learns to accept Yiping as part of her family, later after the death of her father she lives with Yiping, Wenpei, Li Fuguan, Li sao, Keyun in the Lu mansion.
+She helps take care of the orphaned children whose parents were killed or separated during the war.
 Mengping later takes Wenpei as a mother figure.

+She has a boyfriend, Ji Yao, who is off-screen and only mentioned in conversations; his whereabouts are not mentioned after her rape.